tiry/PixelPulseNeo/ReadMe.md

     USE_IPC = True
     RUN_AS_ROOT = True

-When GPIO is used, the `CommandExecutor` needs to run as `root` and because we do not want to run the REST API Server as root, we need to go through IPC Communication.

 NB: All other configurations are for testing purposes

 ## Configuration of the target LED Matrix